ALMA Survey of Orion Planck Galactic Cold Clumps (ALMASOP): How do dense core properties affect the multiplicity of protostars?: Results

-where S, B, T, and Q are the numbers of single, binary, triple, and quadruple systems in the sample, respectively.
+where \textit{S}, \textit{B}, \textit{T}, and \textit{Q} are the numbers of single, binary, triple, and quadruple systems in the sample, respectively.
 Figure \ref{fig:mfcsf} shows the MF and CSF of each of the three Orion GMCs, and the actual quantities are listed in Table \ref{tab:mfcsf}.
-As the two sub-regions (separated by -6$\arcdeg$ decl.) of the Orion A, integral-shaped filament (ISF) and L1641, have very different physical environments and star formation activities \citep{Megeath2016}, we also calculate their MF and CSF separately.
+As the two subregions (separated by a -6$\arcdeg$ decl.) of the Orion A, the integral-shaped filament (ISF) and L1641, have very different physical environments and levels of star formation activity \citep{Megeath2016}, we also calculate their MF and CSF separately.
 The overall MF and CSF for the ALMASOP sample are 28$\%$ $\pm$ 4$\%$ and 51$\%$ $\pm$ 6$\%$, respectively.
-For comparison, \citet{Tobin2022} found that the overall multiplicity fraction (MF) and companion fraction (CF) for the Orion HOPS protostars are $30\%\pm3\%$ and $44\%\pm3\%$, respectively, which are broadly consistent with our statistical results.
+For comparison, \citet{Tobin2022} found that the overall MF and CF for the Orion HOPS protostars are $30\%\pm3\%$ and $44\%\pm3\%$, respectively, which are broadly consistent with our statistical results.
 However, we note that their sample contains very close binary/multiple systems with separations smaller than 100 au, which cannot be resolved in our observations.

 In our sample, the $\lambda$ Orionis cloud shows the lowest MF and CSF, and the ISF region in Orion A shows the highest MF and CSF.
-When comparing the two sub-regions of Orion A, the ISF region that contains the Orion Nebula Cluster (ONC) has much higher multiplicity than L1641.
-Different occurrences of stellar multiplicity in the Orion GMCs may be caused by environmental effects such as stellar feedback, gas density and turbulence levels, which we explore later in Section \ref{sec:discussion}.
+When comparing the two subregions of Orion A, the ISF region, which contains the Orion Nebula cluster (ONC) has much higher multiplicity than L1641.
+The different occurrences of stellar multiplicity in the Orion GMCs may be caused by environmental effects such as stellar feedback, gas density, and turbulence levels, which we explore later in Section \ref{sec:discussion}.